 I have to say this is one of the better frozen pepperoni pizzas out there on the market and for $4.99 a pizza, you can hardly go wrong.
 I usually buy two at a time because one of my sprouting teenagers can eat a whole one by himself.
 I personally don’t know where he puts it but there isn’t much I can do to stop him.

 Trader’s is obviously trying to compete with the Celeste and Red Baron’s of the frozen pizza world with this pizza and I think they do a great job (for frozen pizza).
 This is the kitchen sink pizza.
 It’s got pepperoni and sausage.
 Onions, Red and yellow bell peppers.
 It’s all on a thin, cracker like crust that has a really nice crunch when you bite into it.
 There is a fair amount of sauce and cheese and it all seems to work together.
 They are pretty simple to make, pull them out of the box and put them right on the wire rack in the oven.
 That makes sure the crust is very crunchy.
-Something I don’t strive for in my own pizzas, but from store bought it ain’t half bad.
+Something I don’t strive for in my own pizzas, but from a store-bought pizza it ain’t half bad.

 You have to remember that this isn’t anything near a real pizzeria style pizza, but something you can have a quick meal or something to feed the kids in a hurry.
 There isn’t a lot of pizza here so you would need 2-3 of them to feed a growing family like mine.